HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 12. Enforce absolute Continuous Integration Integrity (No Hidden Comments)

-* **Intuition:** Commenting out flaky tests or linter checks inside your workflow YAML files to force a pull request to merge is a direct violation of continuous integration best practices.
+* **Rationale:** Commenting out flaky tests or linter checks inside your workflow YAML files to force a pull request to merge is a direct violation of continuous integration best practices.
 If a component is unstable under automation, it must be addressed via code architecture or formal testing flags, never masked in silence.
 * **How to Fix:**
 * Verify that no steps inside your active structural workflow `.yml` definitions are commented out or configured with parameters like `continue-on-error: true`.
 * The GitHub Actions summary page must explicitly evaluate and display green across all active jobs using unmanipulated exit states.